-In complete accordance with trends and with Czech and European strategic initiatives, we are currently seeing the development of informal education in the context of a lifelong
+In complete accordance with trends and with Czech and European strategic initiatives, we are currently seeing the development of informal education in the context of a lifelong learning philosophy.
+As part of systemic projects6 development is going into the necessary ways of supporting recognition of informal education and the quality of organisations providing informal or interest-based education.
+In the case of recognition of informal

-5 To qualify as a teaching employee working with children and young people during their free time at interest-based education institutions, secondary or higher education is a requirement (depending on the type of position held).
+5 To qualify as a teaching employee working with children and young people during their free time at interestbased education institutions, secondary or higher education is a requirement (depending on the type of position held).
 Another possibility is to acquire education within the Further Education for Pedagogical Employees (DVPP) system, which has Ministry of Education, Youth and Physical Education accreditation.
 One important implementer of the DVPP system for the whole of the Czech Republic is the Národní institut pro další vzdělávání (NIDV) [National Further Education Institute], which, from 2014 on, has taken on the agenda of seeing to the education of employees working with children and young people from the Národní institut dětí a mládeže [National Institute for Children and Young People].